International Churches of Christ: The ICOC: 1990s

-The Evangelization Proclamation, issued in 1994, pledged that the ICOC would establish a church in every country that had a city of at least 250,000 within six years.

 In 1990 the Crossroads Church of Christ broke with the movement and, through a letter written to The Christian Chronicle, attempted to restore relations with the Churches of Christ.
 By the early 1990s some first-generation leaders had become disillusioned by the movement and left.
 The movement was first recognized as an independent religious group in 1992 when John Vaughn, a church growth specialist at Fuller Theological Seminary, listed them as a separate entity.
 TIME magazine ran a full-page story on the movement in 1992 calling them "one of the world's fastest-growing and most innovative bands of Bible thumpers" that had grown into "a global empire of 103 congregations from California to Cairo with total Sunday attendance of 50,000".
 A formal break was made from the Churches of Christ in 1993 when the group organized under the name "International Churches of Christ."
 This new designation formalized a division that was already in existence between those involved with the Crossroads/Boston Movement and "original" Churches of Christ.
 In September 1995, the Washington Post reported that for every three members joining the church, two left, attributing this statistic to church officials.